CRaC/docs/cpu-features.md

 # CPU Features

-CPU features differ from host to host as newer CPUs have more these features (on the other hand some existing features may be even removed from newer CPUs).
+CPU features differ from host to host as newer CPUs offer support for newer instructions, and some optional features may be removed over time.
 JVM (Java Virtual Machine) depends on CPU features (such as AVX512, SSE3 etc.) of each computer it is running on.
 The more CPU features JVM can use the better performance it can provide.
 JVM normally uses all the CPU features it can find on the CPU where it has started.

 CRaC unfortunately cannot reconfigure an already running JVM to stop using some of the CPU features when being restored on a CPU which is missing those features.
-You may create a snapshot (`-XX:CRaCCheckpointTo=PATH`) on a computer named NEW and restore it (`-XX:CRaCRestoreFrom=PATH`) on a computer named OLD.
+You may create a snapshot (`-XX:CRaCCheckpointTo=PATH`) on a newer computer and restore it (`-XX:CRaCRestoreFrom=PATH`) on an older computer.
 In such case you may see during restore a variant of error message

 ```